Brookwood High School (Alabama): Curriculum

 Brookwood High School offers standard classes (Standard Diploma), advanced classes (Advanced Diploma), Advanced Placement classes, and High Honors classes.
-As of the 2013-2014 school year, the board of the Tuscaloosa County School System decided to transition all high schools in the district to having eight classes per day, opposed to the former four classes per day schedule where students have two core classes & two elective classes each day (known as a "Block System").
-According to U.S. News & World Report, Brookwood High School ranks fourth among six Tuscaloosa County School System high schools, with proficiency scores in math, reading, and science all below 40%.
-Only 5% of graduating students as a whole score a three or higher on at least one AP® exam: only 21% of the students who take the exams score three or higher.
+The school uses the "Block System."

+According to U.S. News & World Report, during the 2022-3 school year, Brookwood High School ranked fourth among six Tuscaloosa County School System high schools, with proficiency scores in math, reading, and science all below 40%.
+Only 5% of graduating students as a whole score a three or higher on at least one AP® exam: only 24% of the students take at least one AP® exam.
 In 2022, the school was ranked in the 46.6 percentile on its student performance exams, which is well below expectations.
 Neighboring Hillcrest High School, by comparison, was ranked in the 72.9 percentile.
 20% of Hillcrest's graduating students as a whole scored a three or higher on at least one AP® exam and among those who took an AP® exam, 60% scored a three or higher on at least one.
 Brookwood's college readiness index is a 9.6/100.
 Northside, another high school in the TCSS system with half the student population of Brookwood, scored a 25/100 on the same index.

+Brookwood's academic performance continues to decline.
+In the 2023-4 U.S. News & World Report ratings, BHS has fallen to fifth among TCSS high schools and seventh among nine high schools in Tuscaloosa County.
+Its college readiness index fell to 8.1/100.
+The percentage of graduating students scoring a three or higher on at least one AP® exam increased from 5 to 6% but the percentage of students taking at least one AP® exam dropped from 24 to 15%.
+Proficiency scores in math, reading, and science have dropped below 30% as well.